 The International Baccalaureate (IB) aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

-For a general overview of the IB Program and it’s required elements, please have a look at the IB Open House powerpoint from November 2017.
+For a general overview of the IB Program and it’s required elements, please have a look at the FMM Open House Presentation Slides from November 2020.

-To apply to our Grade 9 Pre-IB program, please carefully read, complete, and submit the application forms by the designated deadlines.
+To apply to our Grade 9 Pre-IB program, please complete the IB Admissions Application 2020 and submit the $25 payment fee by Monday November 30th, 2020

 The extended essay is an in-depth study of a focused topic chosen from the list of available Diploma Programme subjects for the session in question.
 This is normally one of the student’s six chosen subjects for those taking the IB diploma, or a subject that a course student has a background in.
 It is intended to promote academic research and writing skills, providing students with an opportunity to engage in personal research in a topic of their own choice, under the guidance of a supervisor (an appropriately qualified member of staff within the school).
 This leads to a major piece of formally presented, structured writing, in which ideas and findings are communicated in a reasoned and coherent manner, appropriate to the subject chosen.

 Here is your access to the FMM Extended Essay Website.
 Feel free to browse it to gain further insights into the EE process and timelines.